HEINRICH ROSS

 The Father of the Artist Postcard

-(E.H. is Edith Harmann, columist for Filmwoche and other publications.
+(E.H. is Edith Harmann, columnist for Filmwoche and other publications.
 She did most of the larger stories of the stars).

 Jewish Persecution

-Unfortunately, Mr. Ross was the head of a Jewish business during the Nazi era in Germany.
-After Adolph Hitler came into power in 1933, the persecution of the Jews in Germany began.
-In 1935, they were stripped of their citizenship.
+Unfortunately, Heinrich Ross was the head of a Jewish business during the Nazi reign in Germany.
+After Adolph Hitler came into power in 1933, the persecution of German Jews began; in 1935, they were stripped of their citizenship.
 By 1937, Ross Verlag was no longer in its founder's control, having been forced out by the National Socialists through their Arisierung (Aryanization) program (no Jews could own a business.)
 Interestingly enough, they retained the Ross Verlag name until 1941 (just before the Nazi's implementation of "The Final Solution.")
 Perhaps the name did not seem too Jewish (since it also meant "horse" in German), and the business was so well known and apparently prosperous under the Ross name.
+No doubt, the contracts Ross Verlag had with the various studios for the rights to publish the movie star photos played a part in their holding onto the name for awhile.
+The distribution contracts they had around the world may have also contributed.
+The change in name to Film Foto Verlag coincided with the USA declaring war against Germany in 1941.

 The Voyage Of the St. Louis